ibm-cloud-docs/hlf-support/howto/console-deploy-ocp-rhm-fw.md

     redhat-operators-f8bd8d49-99h64                                   1/1     Running     0          3h35m
     ```
     It can take a few minutes for the catalog to load.
 When the command is successful, you should see `ibm-hlfsupport-catalog-nnnnn` with a **STATUS** of **Running**.
 The catalog should now be available under the **Operators** tab of your OpenShift dashboard.
 3. You are now ready to deploy the blockchain console from the OpenShift dashboard.
-Skip to [Deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console](#console-deploy-ocp-rhm-fw-console) to continue the deployment in your airgap environment.
+Skip to [Deploy the Fabric Operations Console](#console-deploy-ocp-rhm-fw-console) to continue the deployment in your airgap environment.

-## Deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console
+## Deploy the Fabric Operations Console
 {: #console-deploy-ocp-rhm-fw-console}

 Congratulations!
 You have deployed the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operator.
 The only thing left to do is to deploy the console user interface (UI).